 Children affected by parental offending or with family members in prison

-(Amend as per your school/college cohort and the community in which it sits)

-(Insert how your school/college responds to the above and supports and provisions, including where appropriate any extra pastoral support, provision of safeguarding information, resources and support services in community languages and accessible formats)
+Staff work closely with families to offer bespoke support that meets their individual needs.

-Teaching safeguarding
+Teaching safeguarding (Safeguarding in the Curriculum)

-We are committed to offering our learners preventative education to ensure that learners are aware of safeguarding risks, recognise when they are at risk and how and where to get help and support if they need it.
-They will be taught about healthy relationships online and offline, how to keep themselves and others safe, including online.
-To be effective, we employ best practice principles to help create a safe classroom environment and to plan and teach effectively.
-The school/college recognises this will need to be tailored to the specific needs and vulnerabilities of individual children, including those who have been victims of abuse and children with special educational needs and disabilities.
+We are committed to offering our pupils age and developmentally appropriate preventative education to ensure they are aware of safeguarding risks, recognise when they are at risk and how and where to get help and support if they need it; they will be taught about healthy relationships online and offline, how to keep themselves and others safe, including online.
+To be effective, we employ best practice principles and abide by the clarification provided by the DDSCP about effective preventative education to help create a safe classroom environment and to plan and teach effectively.
+The school recognises this will need to be tailored to the specific needs and vulnerabilities of individual children, including those who have been victims of abuse and children with special educational needs and disabilities.

-Our preventative education forms part of our whole school/college approach to prepare our learners for life in modern Britain, encourages open debate about different points of view and beliefs and creates a culture of zero tolerance for sexism, misogyny/ misandry, disablism, racism, homophobia, biphobia and sexual violence and harassment.
-It is responsive to contextual, local and national data, issues and trends to ensure it is meeting the challenges that children/young people are facing.
+Our preventative education forms part of our whole school approach to prepare our pupils for life in modern Britain, encourages open debate about different points of view and beliefs and creates a culture of zero tolerance for sexism, misogyny/ misandry, disablism, racism, homophobia, biphobia and sexual violence and harassment.
+It is responsive to contextual, local, and national data, issues, and trends to ensure it is meeting the challenges that children are facing.

-The school/college’s core values and standards, alongside the fundamental British Values, are upheld and demonstrated throughout all aspects of the school/college.
-This is underpinned by the school/college’s behaviour policy, pastoral support system and our planned evidence-based relationships education/relationships and sex education and health education and reinforced throughout the whole curriculum.
-(Colleges may wish to add additional information about covering relevant issues through tutorials).
+The school’s core values and standards, alongside the fundamental British Values, are upheld and demonstrated throughout all aspects of the school.
+This is underpinned by the school’s behaviour policy, pastoral support system and our planned evidence-based relationships education/relationships and sex education and health education and reinforced throughout the whole curriculum.

-See (name of school/college) relationships education/relationships and sex education and health education policy and behaviour policy.
+Please refer to our relationships education/relationships and sex education and health education policy and behaviour policy for more information.

 Online safety

-Online safety and protecting learners from potentially harmful and inappropriate online material forms part of the whole school/college approach to safeguarding, including policies, curriculum, staff training, roles and responsibilities of the designated safeguarding lead and parental engagement.
-The school/college has filtering and monitoring systems in place, which meet DfE filtering and monitoring standards.
+Online safety and protecting pupils from potentially harmful and inappropriate online material forms part of the whole school approach to safeguarding, including policies, curriculum, staff training, roles and responsibilities of the designated safeguarding lead and parental engagement.
+The school has filtering and monitoring systems in place, which meet the updated DfE filtering and monitoring standards (2024).
 This includes:

 Identifying and assigning roles and responsibilities to manage filtering and monitoring systems